“It means you are a baboon… and I’m not.”

 Who was Rafiki in The Lion King 2019?

-In the 2019 Lion King remake - in cinemas now - John Kani played the role.
+In the 2019 Lion King remake, John Kani played the role.

 John is a 75-year-old actor, director and playwright who recently played T’Chaka in Marvel’s Captain America: Civil War and Black Panther.